-With well over five million salespeople in the United States alone, the ability to stand out and be a step above other salespeople might seem like an elusive challenge.
+With over five million salespeople in the United States alone, standing out from your competitors and being a step above the competition might seem like an elusive challenge.
 But not only can you do it, but you can also take immediate steps to make it happen!
 Today’s TSE blog takes our past September series, Standing Out from Competitors, to dive deeper into how we, as salespeople, can stand out from competitors to make the sale.

 1. From the wise words of Donald Kelly: Be curious, be one step ahead, and be creative.

-In Donald’s solo episode, he shared his three-step plan to stand out in sales, and it’s a tested strategy that works.
-While we’re not saying you have to reinvent the wheel, perhaps there can be some tweaks or a new spin that makes it more efficient, move faster, or easier to produce?
+In Donald’s solo episode, he shared his three-step plan to stand out in sales, a tested strategy that works.
+While we’re not saying you have to reinvent the wheel, perhaps there can be some tweaks or a new spin that makes it more efficient, move faster, or be easier to produce.
 You’ll find a better solution or method of interaction than the competition if you constantly seek to raise the bar and deliver better service.

 2. Don’t work to create a message; create a message that works for you.

 Tim Pollard explained the importance of message building, sharing an important concept: sure, you need to be able to explain your message (we hope that’s obvious.)
-But your message will then need to be explained in a second meeting where you aren’t present.
-Therefore, you need to craft a message that can be re-explained without losing meaning or detail.
+But your letter will need to be explained in a second meeting where you aren’t present.
+Therefore, you need to craft a message that can be described without losing meaning or detail.

 3. Understand your unique value proposition (and be able to explain it.)

-Our previous guest Mark Harari explains the importance of identifying our own unique values and contributions as a company or salesperson.
-Chances are, your product is incredibly similar to a myriad of other products, platforms, or services on the market.
+Our previous guest Mark Harari explains the importance of identifying our unique values and contributions as a company or salesperson.
+Chances are, your product is incredibly similar to many other products, platforms, or services on the market.
 What sets you apart?

 To both determine, understand, and then explain your unique value, understand the six parts of a successful positioning statement: